 On 14 August 2019, agreements were signed with a related party of Director Mr Qiang Chen (Far Union Ltd) and Director Mr Rui Liu to advance loans totalling \$500,000 being \$100,000 from Far Union Ltd and \$400,000 from Mr Liu.
 This amount to be drawn down as required by the company giving notice to the lenders.
 The maturity date of the loans is 18 months from the date the agreements were signed with interest at 13.5% pa is payable with the principal at maturity date.
 At the date of this report the loans have been fully drawn down and interest accrued.
 The existing loans with Mr Rui Liu and Far Union Ltd were due for repayment in February 2022.
 Further to negotiation in January 2022 with Mr Rui Liu and Far Union Ltd, the loans have been rolled over for another 18 months to July 2023.
+In January and October 2023, with further negotiation, the loans have been rolled over again another 22 months to November 2024.

 On 14 January 2022, the Group secured additional funding through the execution of Shareholder Loan agreements with Rui King Resources Limited and West Minerals Pty Ltd. The amount borrowed and drawn down from Rui King is \$447,560 and the amount borrowed from and drawn down from West Minerals is \$220,440.
 The loans are for 18 months and are due in July 2023.
-These loans are secured over IBML's assets but subordinated to the existing shareholders loans which are \$400,000 from Mr Rui Liu and \$100,000 from Far Union Ltd.
+Further to negotiation in January 2023 and October 2023 with Rui King Resources Limited and West Minerals Pty Ltd, the loans have been rolled over for another 16 months to November 2024.
+These loans are secured over IBML's assets but subordinated to the existing shareholders' loans which are \$400,000 from Mr Rui Liu and \$100,000 from Far Union Ltd.